tegarimansyah/secure-server-manager/README.md

 # Secure SSH Manager (SSM)

 Backup SSH configuration and server configuration.
+Read this blog for the context https://blog.tegar.my.id/building-an-cli-for-streamlining-server-access-management-with-pangea-vault-and-authn

 ## How to Run